coralproject/talk/CONTRIBUTING.md

 This exercise does two things:

-- allows us to ground our technical choices in a clear, simple product need.
+- Allows us to ground our technical choices in a clear, simple product need.
-- expresses that product need in a way that doesn't imply a specific technical solution allowing for debate as to the best way to solve the problem.
+- Expresses that product need in a way that doesn't imply a specific technical solution allowing for debate as to the best way to solve the problem.

 Please feel free to provide as much detail as possible when filing the issue but